paolaUWB/DR16Q/README.md

     ** sorted by SNR **

 -good_normalization.csv
-    -spectra index, chi_sq
-    -contains spectra that have a good fit and will be normalized
+    -spectra index, spectra file name, bf, cf -contains spectra that have a good fit and will be normalized along with the initial parameters that are used for the powerlaw curve fitting (bf, cf)

--powerlaw_test2.txt ** DELETE? **

--processed_spectra_file_names.txt
-    -contains the spectra file names for all spectra in the defined range
+-log.txt
+    -keeps a log of the output

 ### Absorption File